 A year later, that memoir was born.
 What Ronnie Sue Knew is a tapestry of Mom’s stories, the lessons that I learned from her, and looking back to being raised by a woman of such grace, integrity, intelligence and kindness.
 We remember our family and how they impacted our lives throughout the years.
 Writing this book was my way of processing the abyss of grief by connecting to our pasts – individually and collectively.

-Since then, I’ve also got three podcast projects on YouTube.
+Since then, I’ve also got three podcast projects.

-- A Moment of Mindful Meditation, which now features ten different meditations that I was inspired to share.
+- A Moment of Mindful Meditation (June 2020), which now features ten different meditations that I was inspired to share.
+You can find it on Spotify.
+I’ve been told it is very calming and helpful for people who need to unravel a bit.

-- Changed for the Better: the power of arts in education, featuring interviews with former students of mine who have now transitioned into adulthood.
+- Changed for the Better: the power of arts in education (February 2022), features interviews with former arts students of mine who have now transitioned into adulthood.
 Guests answer ten questions that reflect on who they were in high school and the lessons they took with them from my classroom to become who they are now.
 The audio version is now available on Spotify, Apple Podcasts, and wherever you listen to your favorite podcasts.
+Watch the full episodes on my YouTube channel.

 Feel free to leave comments (be kind!) to let me know how the work impacted you.
 Follow the blog to be notified whenever something tumbles out of my headspace.